-The Association of Ontario Health Centres (AOHC) is developing and implementing a Community Health and Wellbeing Strategy.
-The strategy will serve as blueprint for its 122 members, including Community Health Centres (CHCs), Aboriginal Health Access Centres (AHACs), Community Family Health Teams (CFHTs), and Nurse Practitioner Led Clinics (NPLCs), as well as the province at large.
-The Strategy is focused on developing integrated community systems that support
+The Alliance for Healthier Communities (formerly the Association of Ontario Health Centres -- AOHC) developed and implemented a Community Health and Wellbeing Strategy.
+The strategy serves as blueprint for its 122 members, including Community Health Centres (CHCs), Aboriginal Health Access Centres (AHACs), Community Family Health Teams (CFHTs), and Nurse Practitioner Led Clinics (NPLCs), as well as the province at large.
+The Strategy is focused on developing integrated community systems that support...

 In 2013, in partnership with the Ontario Trillium Foundation, the CIW developed a Pilot Intake Survey, which is a condensed version of our CIW Community Wellbeing Survey and similarly guided by the CIW framework.
 The purpose of the Pilot Intake Survey was to provide AOHC with the ability to benchmark key indicators of wellbeing for people who use their services.
 This benchmarking will create opportunities for trends analyses over time, as well as the sharing of findings and best practices among Community Health Centres (CHCs).
 The survey can be used to identify service gaps that can be addressed by the CHC, or within the community network as a whole.
 It can also be used to evaluate the impact of health promotion and community development work.